 You can also deduct any amounts spent on replacing furniture and furnishings, including beds, televisions, fridges and freezers, carpets and floor coverings, curtains, and crockery and cutlery.
 However, there is no relief for the initial cost of furniture and furnishings.
 The amount of relief is reduced by any proceeds from selling the old asset which has been replaced.
 Also, relief is not given for any cost which represents an improvement, for example, if a washing machine is replaced with a washer-dryer, only the cost of an equivalent washing machine qualifies for relief.
-However, this rule is relaxed if the improvement element is incidental, such as replacing single-glazed windows with the modern equivalent of double-glazed windows, or where a new boiler represents an upgrade due to advancements in technology.
+However, this rule is relaxed if the improvement element is incidental, such as replacing singleglazed windows with the modern equivalent of double-glazed windows, or where a new boiler represents an upgrade due to advancements in technology.

-Unless you are using a letting agent, make sure that you check the right to rent of all new tenants aged 18 or over, even if they are not named on the tenancy agreement.
-This can be done by asking a tenant for a share code that will prove their right to rent online, or by reviewing original immigration documents.
+Unless you are using a letting agent, make sure that you check a tenant's right to rent residential property in England.
+This applies for all new tenants aged 18 or over, even if they are not named on the tenancy agreement.
+The check can be done by reviewing physical documents (British and Irish citizens) or by asking a tenant for a share code that will prove their right to rent online.
 Fines for non-compliance can be substantial.